VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 {{< columns >}}

 Additionally, I want to stress (pun intended) how important the **I**nternational **P**honetic **A**lphabet is.
 For the uninitiated, the IPA is the weird symbols you've seen in dictionaries that tell you how to pronounce a word.
 For example, the word "knife" would be represented with `/nīf/`.
-This can be useful for everything from differentiating between accents and hetronyms (for example "tear", like from your eye, is `/tɪɚ/` while a "tear" like in fabric is `/tɛɚ/` (at least for most English speakers)).
+This can be useful for everything from differentiating between accents and heteronyms (for example "tear", like from your eye, is `/tɪɚ/` while a "tear" like in fabric is `/tɛɚ/` (at least for most English speakers)).
 Like any skill, it takes practice to be able to read ... sounds? words?
 [Mouth positions?](https://pink-trombone-demos.glitch.me/pink-trombone) ...
 This is hard to talk about ... written in the IPA, but it's absolutely worth learning.

 If you want to get into conlanging, neoscripting, linguistics, or even just want to learn a new natural language, understanding the IPA will make your life easier.